Speech Therapy Cues

 It is a delicate balance.
 The speech pathologist must have the child produce a target sound as much as possible in order to teach and solidify the new motor habit.
 However, the speech pathologist also wants the child to be independent with his/her productions (not depending on the therapist to say the sound).

-To achieve this, the speech pathologist must fluidly move through the hierarchy of cues to find which cue provides opportunities where the child says a sound correctly and has the most independence possible.
-The speech pathologist may move up and down through the hierarchy within one activity.
+To achieve this, the speech pathologist must fluidly move through the hierarchy of cues to find which cue provides opportunities where the child says a sound correctly while having the most independence possible.
+The speech pathologist may move up and down through the hierarchy depending on the child's progress within one activity.

 Let's review MY articulation cueing hierarchy from the most help to the least help.